 John Ascroft’s first child, Catherine, was born in Brindle in 1848/9.
 In 1861 she was living with her family in Walton le Dale, and working as a house servant.
 Nothing further is yet known of her.

 John Ascroft’s second child, Thomas, was born in 1850/1 in Brindle.
 In 1861 he was living with his family, in Walton le Daleand working “half-time in cotton mill, half time as scholar”.
 Ten years later he was with them at 1 Abbey Street, Preston, and working (like his father) as a “labourer in iron works”.
 In 1877 he married Catherine Lomax, and they had four children: Susannah born in 1877/8, John in 1879/80, Richard Lomax in 1882 and Thomas in 1887/8 (further details on page 2).
 The 1881 census records the family at 19 Defence Street, Bolton: Thomas is a “Police Officer”.
 In 1891 they were at 29 Gibbon Street, and in 1901 at 241 Deane Road; Thomas was now a “police sergeant”.
-Catherine died on 10 January 1926, and on 19 March administration of her estate was granted to Thomas, then living at 134 Spa Road, Bolton and described as “formerly a police sergeant”.
-His date of death is not yet known.

 John Ascroft’s third child, Annie, was born in ?1852.
 Nothing further is yet known of her.